hicsail/zk-NLP/README.md

 , so that test file can find the path properly</li>
 <li> Added "-I/usr/local/opt/openssl/include -L/usr/local/opt/openssl/lib" into g++ command instruction </li>

+<li> Sudo prefix is removed from install.py to fit Dockerfile's style </li>
 <li> Added "prefix to mnist.pt directory in examples/neural_networks/mnist_wizpl.py, so that the system can find the file inside container </li>